cweersma/vehicle_import/README.md

    This CSV must have two columns.
 The first column must contain hardware numbers, and the second should contain software numbers.
 Every row must contain both.

+   *import.php expects each CSV file to have a header row.
+The column names in this header row do not matter (the order of the columns will be followed irrespective of heading) but the import will always start from row 2.*

    | hardware | software |
    | -------- | -------- |
    | 123456   | 987654   |
    | 123456   | 321987   |
    | 789123   | 456789   |

-4. Prepare a software/vehicle CSV.
+5. Prepare a software/vehicle CSV.

    This CSV must have software numbers as its first column.
 Vehicle information can be provided in one of two ways: by VIN or by specification (year/make/model, etc.)